Adriankhl/relativitization-framework-doc/guide/object-introduction.md

 counterpart should inherit `MutablePlayerDataComponent`, `@SerialName` annotation should be used to unify the serialization name for both versions of the class.

-`PlayerDataComponentMap` in `components/PlayerDataComponent.kt` store `PlayerDataComponent` as a map from the serialization name to the data component.
+`PlayerDataComponentMap` in `components/PlayerDataComponent.kt` stores `PlayerDataComponent` as a map from the serialization name to the data component.

 ### Global data